Modern Slavery and Human Trafficking Statement

 This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending December 31th 2021.

 In conformity with section 54 of the Act, in this statement we report about:

 - I. About Lufthansa – our organizational structure

 - II.
 Our policies regarding Modern Slavery and Human Trafficking

-- Ill.
+- III.
 The Human Rights Working Group and further safeguarding measures

 - IV.
 The IATA resolution on Human Trafficking